jupyterlab/extension-examples/advanced/myserverextension/README.md

 ```

 The difference with the GET request is the use of the `body` option to send data
-and the `method` option to set the HTTP method.
+and the `method` option to set the appropriate HTTP method.

-The data sent from the frontend to the backend can have different type.
-But in
+The data sent from the frontend to the backend can have different types.
+In
 JupyterLab, the most common format is JSON.
 But JSON cannot directly be sent to
-the server, it needs to stringified to be carried over by the request.
+the server, it needs to be stringified to be carried over by the request.

 The communication logic with the server is hidden in the `requestAPI` function.
 Its definition is :